-All incidents of consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as Youth Produced Sexual Imagery -YPSI) will be dealt with as safeguarding concerns.
+All incidents of consensual and non-consensual sharing of nude and semi-nude images and/or videos will be dealt with as safeguarding concerns.
 The primary concern always will be the welfare and protection of the young people involved.
 Young people (under 18) who share sexual imagery of themselves or their peers are breaking the law.
 Still, authorities will avoid criminalising young people unnecessarily.
+The school will act in accordance with Sharing Nudes and Semi-nudes: Advice for Education Settings Working with Children and Young People 2020

 All incidents of YPSI should be reported to the DSL.
 If there is a YPSI issue in relation to a device (e.g., mobile phone, tablet, digital camera), the member of staff will secure the device (i.e. it should be confiscated).
-This is consistent with DfE advice Searching, Screening and Confiscation - Advice for headteachers, school staff and governing bodies 2018.
-Staff will not look at (unless directed to do so by police), copy or print any indecent images as this would be a criminal offence.
+This is consistent with DfE advice Searching, Screening and Confiscation in Schools Staff will not look at (unless directed to do so by police), copy or print any indecent images as this would be a criminal offence.

 The confiscated device will be passed immediately to the DSL.
 The DSL will discuss the concerns with appropriate staff and speak to young people involved as appropriate.
 Parents/carers will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm.
-If, at any point in the process, there is concern that a young person has been harmed or is at risk of harm a referral will be made to Children's Social Care and/or the Police via the MASH immediately.
+If, at any point in the process, there is concern that a young person has been harmed or is at risk of harm a referral will be made to Children's Social Care and/or the

+Police via The MASH Team.
 The Police will always be informed when there is reason to believe that indecent images involve sexual acts and any child in the imagery is under 13 years of age.

-The DSL will make a judgement about whether a reported YPSI incident is experimental (e.g. a child sending an image to a child with whom they are romantically involved) or aggravated.
+The DSL will make a judgement about whether a reported YPSI incident is experimental (e.g., a child sending an image to a child with whom they are romantically involved) or aggravated.
 Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by young people.
 These include possible adult involvement or criminal or abusive behaviour by young people such as sexual abuse, extortion, threats, malicious conduct arising from personal conflicts, or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.
 Aggravated incidents of sexting will be referred to MASH.